mbernste/mbernste.github.io/_posts/2020-12-21-matrices_linear_transformations.md

   - linear transformation
 ---

-*Linear transformations are functions between vector spaces that preserve vector addition and scalar multiplication.
+*Linear transformations are functions mapping vectors between two vector spaces that preserve vector addition and scalar multiplication.
 In this post, we show that there exists a one-to-one corresondence between linear transformations between coordinate vector spaces and matrices.
 Thus, we can view a matrix as representing a unique linear transformation between coordinate vector spaces.*

 Introduction
 -----------
 As previously discussed, [matrix-vector multiplication](https://mbernste.github.io/posts/matrix_vector_mult/) enables us to view [matrices as functions](https://mbernste.github.io/posts/matrices_as_functions/) between vector spaces.
 It turns out that matrices define a very specific type of function:  **linear transformations**.
 In fact, *any* linear transformation between coordinate vector spaces can be characterized by a *single, unique matrix*.
 That is, there is a one-to-one mapping between linear transformations and matrices.
 Thus, in some sense, we can say that a matrix *is* a linear transformation.

 Linear transformations